Looking for a great sport for your tall son OR daughter other than basketball?

 Volleyball.
 Many body types and limb/torso proportions can excel, but for girls who love this sport and know how to play, being extra tall will always help.

 “I think it’s extremely important for all children to find an outlet that allows them to express creativity and explore talents,” says Dr. Bande Virgil, MD, a board certified pediatrician, professor of clinical pediatrics, and Amazon Best Selling Contributing Author of “The Chronicles of Women in White Coats.”
-Her latest book is “A Teaspoon of Honey; Parenting in the New Millennium,” which will be out on Amazon this fall.
+Her latest book is “A Teaspoon of Honey; Parenting in the New Millennium.”
 Her website is themommydoc.com.

 “Young ladies who are taller tend to gravitate towards sports like basketball or volleyball where height can be advantageous,” continues Dr. Virgil.